 Sometime in the past year, my brother mentioned that he wanted to buy a new car.
 He had plans to trade his car for something newer and shinier.
+The only issue he was having at the moment was just sorting his insurance out.
+A friend recommended he use someone like Money Expert, not that it mattered to me though.
+All I cared about was getting his car at the time.
 I immediately told him to not trade his car in.
 I wanted to buy it.
 My car was 11 years old and had a few issues.
 I love Saturns, and I wanted to get a used Saturn, if I could find one in nice enough condition.
 Seeing how I knew the only owner of my brother’s Saturn, I knew the complete history!

 My Saturn was a 2001, and I bought it in 2002.
 At that time, I was still somewhat new out of college, and I rolled one loan into a new loan for the Saturn.
 It was such a bad financial decision on my part (rolling a loan into a loan.)
 I paid that loan off 5 years ago last week.
 Apparently Thanksgiving week is a popular time for me to buy a car.
 This was the third car I bought over Thanksgiving week.